-Answer: If you are truly self directed, meaning you plan on making your own decisions, than I honestly don’t know how you would not want our technology.
+If you are truly self directed, meaning you plan on making your own decisions, then I honestly don’t know how you would not want our technology.

 She is telling you what to do if you were speculating based on the odds.

-Odds are the most efficient, eloquent, simple, and truthy way to speculate because they don’t care about direction.
+Odds are the most efficient, eloquent, simple, and truthful way to speculate because they don’t care about direction.
 It is all thresholds.

 We simply must be prepared for the multitude of possible outcomes when they present themselves in the proper way.

-This is art and science meeting and what we have done at Trade Ideas.
+This is an art and science meeting and what we have done at Trade Ideas.

 We believe we are years ahead of anyone else in this space.
-We are going direct to the consumer and the consumer has overwhelmingly voted in favor of of the A.I. by making our subscriber growth rate go exponential.
+We are going direct to the consumer, and the consumer has overwhelmingly voted in favor of the A.I. by making our subscriber growth rate go exponential.

-In summary every bracket of self directed investor should consider investigating our technology and seeing for themselves what it is capable of offering.
+Every bracket of self-directed investor should consider investigating our technology and seeing for themselves what it is capable of offering.

-Our whole stack is custom technology build for real-time market analysis and data dissemination all over the world.
+Our whole stack is custom technology built for real-time market analysis and data dissemination all over the world.

-All the communication layers and server technology allows for a paper think client to display complex data sets.
+All the communication layers and server technology allow for a paper think client to display complex data sets.

 Somebody could try their own, but it would be totally different from Holly.